 The route expected to lead most directly to the Hydric Main was tried first- but after a four-leap journey lasting four years, it was revealed that the star nearest to the Hydric Main had too few usable supplies to continue.
 Nearly a year of scavenging asteroids had allowed them to barely make it back to the previous star, with not only food but also the material that sustained the leap drive running low.
 Next the "northeastern" route was examined- but its first star proved low on such usables as well.
 As such, an eye was cast to the "southeastern" route- but only two-thirds of the scout ships sent there made the two-way trip successfully, presumably due to the star's dimness (it had only been discovered a millenium before, long after nearly every other star of a similar distance from the Ecumenical Cluster).
 The northern route was tried next, and in fact had enough resources to cross over three stars to the next main, but the next main proved to have far fewer usables.

 The southeastern route was tried again, for such was the fervor of research into a way to reach the Hydric Main that the leap drive was made considerably more reliable.
 The stars were immediately hospitable- while the direct route east ran low on resources three stars in, the southern route slowly snaked eastward for twelve stars.
 Each twelve-star expedition took a full decade, but the Ecumene was unwilling to give up.
-After the first expedition, two more attempts were made to go further before a final decision was made: The largest expedition of all time would be undertaken.
+After the first expedition, two more attempts were made to go further before a final decision was made: The largest interstellar expedition of all time (at least, up to that point by the Ecumene) would be undertaken.

 Initially, the plan was to send ships carrying additional supplies along with the scout ship- but because each ship would require its own set of leap calculations, the scout's crew complement would have to increase.
 Plus, the heavy resource utilization machinery would have to be duplicated on each ship (for the supply ships would need to make the leaps leading up to further exploration using fuel that wasn't meant for the continued exploration itself, let alone the refueling needed for the return trip).
 This would need to be remotely operated from the scout, because the computers remained incapable of doing it on their own.
 As such, the scout's crew complement ballooned such that it was too many to match the leap drive's tight mass requirements- so two ships would be needed, each of which needed its own complement of supply ships, and each set of supply ships needed more operators....
 The equilibrium point was five scout ships, each with its own contingent of supply ships.
 Theoretically, this vast quantity of ships would allow the expedition to either leave a trail of supply ships for future use or for take every supply ship along with every leap to continue on for as long as possible.